Data Science and Machine Learning Internship ...

 - Live Class

 Python programming language has various data types including lists, sets, dictionaries, etc. Python also comes with a collections package that has specialized data structures.
 Tuple in python is also one of the collection data types that is popular.
-In this article, we will learn about tuples in detail with examples.
+In this article, we will learn about Python Tuples Function in detail with examples.
 Following are the topics covered in this blog:

 A tuple is an immutable data type in python, almost similar to a list in python in terms of indexing and having duplicate members.
 It is a collection data type that stores python objects separated by commas.
 Following is an example of how we can create or declare a tuple in python.